Validators/Nnode.io-Public-Node-Documentation/README.md

 As a simple illustration of a call to the JSON RPC endpoint this is taken from the Polkadot documentation.
 Returns the latest block.

-Example Request `Body` with authorization headers as described above (not shown here):
+Example POST Request `Body` (select raw & JSON in dropdown in Postman) with authorization headers as described above (not shown here):

 ```json
 {